GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: System Overview

 \subsection{Simulation and Sim-to-Real}

-Robot models were designed in SolidWorks and exported as URDF (Unified Robot Description Format), from which MuJoCo MJCF (MuJoCo XML model format) and IsaacSim USD (Universal Scene Description) files were derived, preserving link geometry, inertial properties, and joint limits.
-A MuJoCo warehouse scene was used for controller development and an IsaacSim environment for photorealistic sensor validation.
-The unified simulation loop executes MPC, impedance controller, and physics engine within a single 50\,Hz callback, eliminating inter-process latency.
-For real-robot deployment, the architecture separates into ROS\,2 nodes, revealing a sim-to-real gap from 30--60\,ms Modbus RTU latency that required systematic gain reduction, documented in Table~\ref{tab:simreal_gains}.
+Robot models were built in SolidWorks and exported to the Unified Robot Description Format (URDF), then to MuJoCo XML (MJCF) and Isaac Sim Universal Scene Description (USD) with identical geometry, inertia, and joint limits.
+MuJoCo was used for controller development and Isaac Sim for full-pipeline validation of the complete architecture.
+In simulation, the MPC, impedance controller, and physics engine run in a single 50\,Hz callback; on hardware, these components are distributed across multiple ROS\,2 nodes, where the 30--60\,ms Modbus RTU latency acts as a time delay in the impedance loop and destabilizes gains that are stable in simulation, so all impedance parameters were re-tuned for stable operation (Table~\ref{tab:simreal_gains}).

-\section{METHODOLOGY}
+\section{Methodology}